developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/api/setconfig/index.md

 * For DataWedge 6.5 and below, each intent involving a Plug-in requires a separate intent Action.
 * See tables below for `PARAM_LIST` values.

 **PARAM_LIST** [Bundle]: A parameter list bundle nested within the `PLUGIN_CONFIG` bundle.
-Includes the list of parameters to be updated under the specified Plug-in.
-Setting an empty string in any parameter value resets that parameter to its default setting.
+Includes the list of parameters to be updated under the specified Plug-in. **Setting an empty string in any parameter value resets that parameter to its default setting**.

 #### PARAM_LIST BUNDLE
 The `PARAM_LIST` bundle is configured by specifying the parameter name and value from the table below.
 Applies to parameters matching the `PLUGIN_NAME` specified in `PLUGIN_CONFIG` bundle.